 All prospective music majors must perform an admissions audition on their instrument of concentration for the music faculty.
-A description of repertoire expectations and the standard procedure for the audition can be found in the Admission & Audition Information brochure.
+A description of repertoire expectations and the standard procedure for the audition can be found on the college website at https://finearts.limestone.edu/music/future-students.